OpenGenus/cosmos/windows/activities.md

 * "***get tweets***" Get latest 10 tweets from timeline.
 For this an app is to be registered at https://apps.twitter.com/ (if confused, have a look at https://spring.io/guides/gs/register-twitter-app/).
 A new file named "twitterCredentials.py" is to be made in the windows folder.
 Save the consumer key, consumer secret, access token, access token secret with the names consumer_key, consumer_secret, access_token, access_secret repectively in the "twitterCredentials.py".
 Speak/type "get tweets" and top 10 tweets will be shown, also when and by whom it was created.
 * Get latest 10 tweets done by the user.
 Speak/type "get my tweets" and top 10 tweets done by the user(you) will be shown with the time when it was tweeted
 * You can get a list of everyone you follow from twitter by saying "get list of people I follow on twitter"
 * "***translate text***" Say "translate" and then the text you want to translate.
-For example, say "translate how are you to french" or "translate hallo welt to english"
+For example, say "translate how are you to french" or "translate hallo welt to english".
+(Note: Note: English, Spanish, French, German, Italian and Portuguese are supported)

 >In cases where the commands are separated by '/', use any one of the mentioned commands
 >For example, use either ***What is your name*** or ***Identify Yourself*** or ***Who are you***.
 Don't type all of them at once.